incraigulous/contentful-laravel/README.md

 # Contentful SDK and Toolkit

-A Contentful SDK and suite of tools for lravel.
+A Contentful SDK and suite of tools for Laravel.
 Includes facades, a base repository, out-of-the-box caching and cache management, webhook creation by artisan command and more.

 ###This is a Laravel pagkage.